Introduction

 Q1: Is 0 a common factor of any numbers?

-No. By definition, a factor must divide the target number without remainder, and division by zero is undefined.
+No. So by definition, a factor must divide the target number without remainder, and division by zero is undefined.
 Zero cannot be a factor of any non‑zero integer.

 Q2: Can negative numbers be considered common factors?